Valquoniam/OS202/README.md

 # OS202
-IT Course at ENSTA Paris - OS202 In collab w/ Eric Baudet
+IT Course at ENSTA Paris - OS202 In collab w/ Eric Baudet @ericbdt